pitchmuc/aepp/docs/fieldGroupManager.md

 Arguments:
 * title : REQUIRED : a string to be used for the title of the FieldGroup

+### setDescription
+Set the description to the Field Group.\
+Argument:
+* description : REQUIRED : The description to be added

 ### getField
 Returns the field definition you want want to obtain.\
 Arguments: